Complete business analysis step by step process to select a company for investing. Example of Fine Organics – a company from the chemical sector

 The first step to becoming a good investor is to analyse a business and reject the company for investment without too much effort.

-There are more than 3000 companies trades on NSE and BSE.
-If you have to analyse each of them, it can take a very long time to revisit a stock investment.
-So if I can reject the wrong businesses to invest in, it can save me a lot of time and energy that I can spend on good companies.
+More than 3000 companies are trading on NSE and BSE.
+If you analyse each of them, revisiting a stock investment can take a long time.
+So if I can reject the wrong businesses to invest in, it can save me a lot of time and energy to spend on good companies.

-So the first set of rules that I use for rejecting a business are using the financial ratios and investment checklist.
+So the first set of rules that I use for rejecting a business is using the financial ratios and investment checklist.

 - ROCE of consistently above 15%